taingmeng/herd-mentality/src/data/herd-mentality/rules.md

 # SETUP

+1. Place your phone or tablet where everyone can see the questions.
+Questions are randomly picked.

-Give everyone a piece of paper and a pen.
-A small white boards and erasable markers would be better.
-If not, everyone can use their phone to note down their answers.
-The purpose is to note down your answer so that you won't forget or change your answer after hearing the majority.
+1. Give everyone a piece of paper and a pen.

+Note: a small white boards and erasable markers would be better.
+If not, everyone can use any note app on their phone to write down their clue.

+Note: the purpose is to note down your answer so that you won't forget or change your answer after hearing the majority.

-Use any tokens or chips for score tracking.
+1. Use any tokens or chips for score tracking.
 If not, ask everyone to write their score on their paper.

-Use an object to represent the pink cow.
+1. Use an object to represent the pink cow.
 Preferablly something stupid and funny.

-Place your phone or tablet where everyone can see the questions.
-Questions are randomly picked.

 # GAMEPLAY